americanexpress/one-app/__tests__/integration/README.md

 ```

 This will produce a `sample-module-bundles` directory with all the sample modules and a module map.
-The `bundle-statics-hostname` allows you to specify the location the module bundles will be published
+The `bundle-statics-origin` allows you to specify the location the module bundles will be published
 to so that the generated [module map](../../README.md#building-and-deploying-a-holocron-module-map)
 has correct bundle URLs for the sample modules.